informalsystems/hermes/modules/tests/support/model_based/README.md

 ### Current limitations

 The counterexamples currently produced by `Apalache` are not easy to parse and have traditionally required tools like [`jsonatr`](https://github.com/informalsystems/jsonatr).
-Fortunately, [that will change soon](https://github.com/informalsystems/apalache/issues/530), and `Apalache` will be able to produce counterexamples (like those in [tests/](tests/), which are currently generated manually) that can be easily mapped to Rust (see [step.rs](../../step.rs)).
+Fortunately, [that will change soon](https://github.com/informalsystems/apalache/issues/530), and `Apalache` will be able to produce counterexamples like those in [tests/](tests/).
+These are currently generated manually, but can be easily mapped to Rust (see [step.rs](../../step.rs)).

 ### Running the model-based tests